mdalmaruf/AircraftLandingDetection/README.md

-# Laravel 8 Boilerplate
+# Aircaft Landing Detection

-This template is for educational only
+This use a login template (Laravel 8 Boilerplate) is for educational only
 ## Features
 - SPA CRUD (no reload-reload club with ajax)
 - Serverside Datatable with Pdf/Excel